-According to our assessment, free body diagrams are generally used appropriately, but most textbooks have at least some instances of free body diagrams that excluded some forces.
-The most frequent misuse of free body diagrams seems to occur in problems solved using energy methods, in which some forces do no work, and thus do not enter into the calculations (see Appendix B, Figure B2).
+According to our assessment, most textbooks put forth free body diagrams that exclude some forces, particularly in problems concerning energy methods in which some forces may not enter into the calculations (see Appendix B, Figures B1 and B3).
+Including all forces is imperative.
 Even forces that do no work, or that otherwise may not enter into a calculation, impose real, physical effects, such as enforcing constraints.
-In some engineering situations, the examination of such 'negligible' forces is crucial; therefore, we advocate that all forces be included in solving problems, regardless of whether they appear in the calculations.
-Instruction that omits any force gives students an exit through which to escape the consideration and comprehension of the true physical reality of the problem at hand, and allows them to pursue lines of thinking according to their own, often flawed, reasoning [3].
-Indeed, the absence of a free body diagram is the root cause of why the students who were trying to analyze the J-hook

-(recounted above) had difficulty in even beginning the problem.
-To exclude a force, even one that appears to be irrelevant, is to surrender an important opportunity for the instructor to cultivate the complete understanding of the problem at hand.
+In some engineering situations, the examination of such forces is crucial.
+Neglecting any force gives students an exit through which to escape considering and comprehending the true physical reality of the problem at hand, and allows them to pursue lines of thinking according to their own, likely flawed, intuition6.
+Indeed, this is the root cause of why the students who were trying to analyze the J-hook (recounted above) had difficulty in even beginning their problem.
+The exclusion of a force, even if it appears to be irrelevant, indicates that time and effort is not being committed to cultivating the complete understanding of the problem at hand.

-Next, we found that nearly all textbooks frequently exclude units, especially in intermediate calculations, although usually they are attached to the final answer (see Appendix B, Figure B3).
-Repetitious inclusion of the units, accompanied by emphatic comments, provides a valuable opportunity for the educator to lead the students to realize that units reveal insights and special properties of the underlying mechanics.
-Students who develop the habit to consider and include units will be more disposed to critically assessing their own work, and ultimately, they will develop the habits of mind that will assist them in solving problems in more advanced subjects, such as fluid mechanics.
+Next, we found that nearly all textbooks frequently exclude units, especially in intermediate calculations, although usually they are attached to the final answer (see Appendix B, Figure B2).
+Repetitious inclusion of the units, accompanied by emphatic comments, provides a valuable opportunity for the educator to lead the students to realize the power of the units (or more generally, physical dimension) to reveal insights and special properties of the underlying mechanics.
+Students who develop the habit to consider and include units will be more disposed to critically assessing their own work, and ultimately, they will develop a habit of mind that will assist them in solving problems in more advanced subjects, such as fluid mechanics.